Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware: Discussions

 It is important to position our quantum approach relative to established classical methods for causal inference, such as covariate adjustment based on the back-door criterion or instrumental variable analysis~\cite{pearl:1995:do}.
-For systems where the causal graph is known and the number of variables is small enough to be handled by classical computers, these statistical methods are both efficient and sufficient.
-However, the advantage of a quantum approach emerges in scenarios where the system's complexity becomes a prohibitive barrier for classical computation.
-For causal networks with a vast number of variables and highly intricate dependencies, the state space can grow exponentially, making it intractable to classically represent the joint probability distribution or sample from it.
-By leveraging quantum properties like superposition and entanglement, a quantum processor can potentially explore these high-dimensional causal structures more efficiently.
-While the current work does not demonstrate a quantum advantage, our successful experimental validation serves as a foundational proof-of-principle, establishing a pathway toward a potential ``quantum advantage for causal inference'' on future, fault-tolerant quantum hardware.
+For systems where the causal graph is known and the number of variables is small, these statistical methods are both efficient and sufficient.
+The motivation for a quantum approach, however, lies in scenarios where the system's complexity poses a significant challenge to classical methods.
+For causal networks with a large number of variables and highly intricate dependencies, the state space can grow exponentially, which can make it computationally expensive to represent and sample from the full joint probability distribution classically.
+A quantum approach, by leveraging properties like superposition and entanglement, offers a fundamentally different paradigm for representing and manipulating these high-dimensional causal structures.
+In this work we remain agnostic about any potential speedups and focus instead on showing that SCM-style graph surgery and $\mathcal{DO}$-operations can be faithfully implemented and empirically validated on present-day NISQ processors.